 Philip Rundle died at home on 28 October 1993, aged 76.
 After feeling unwell in his rooms in Macquarie Street that morning.
 He unexpectedly called Geoff to come and see him in his hour of need to organise to get him home; Geoff thinks his father knew he was dying.

-As a matter of complete horror, I was left alone in a darkening house with a dead body upstairs, to await the undertaker’s arrival at Rockleigh to place Philip Rundle in his coffin.
+As a matter of complete horror, some hours later, I was left alone in a darkening house with a dead body upstairs, to await the undertaker’s arrival at Rockleigh to place Philip Rundle in his coffin.

 Minutes turned into hours and it finally dawned on me, that I had been duped.
 I will leave it to my reader’s curiosity to expound their baffling and unexplained absence.
 Funnily enough, I recall taking one bizarre phone call from Val’s irate hairdresser, who told me that she was late for her appointment, again.
 When I calmly explained that her husband had just died, it was quite funny to hear his reaction.